zberkom/static_template/README.md

 1. Fork this repository, and name your fork after your project.
 2. Clone your fork into your machine. (`git clone <your-ssh-url>`)
 3. `cd your_project_name`.
 4. Run `bundle install`.
+You only need to do this once.
-5. To start the local server, run `rackup -p 3000`.
+5. To start the local server, run `rackup -p 3000` from the project directory.
 This will start the server on port 3000 of your machine.

 If you are running this on your local machine, you can then visit
 <http://localhost:3000> in your browser to see your code.